NextSDS Logo

 Immediate Medical Attention

-Get medical attention if symptoms occur.
-If skin irritation or rash occurs: Get medical attention.
+Get medical attention if symptoms occur (skin).
+Get medical attention (ingestion).

 Medical Treatment